huaweicloud/terraform-provider-huaweicloud/docs/resources/cdn_domain.md

 The following arguments are supported:

-* `name` - (Required, String, ForceNew) Specifies acceleration domain name.
-Changing this parameter will create a new resource.
+* `name` - (Required, String) Specifies acceleration domain name.
 The domain name consists of one or more parts, representing domains at different levels.
 Domain names at all levels can only be composed of letters, digits, and hyphens (-), and the letters are equivalent in upper and lower case.
 Domain names at all levels are connected with (.).
 The domain name can contain up to `75` characters.

 * `type` - (Required, String) Specifies the service type of the domain name.
 The valid values are as follows:
   + **web**: Static acceleration.
 For websites with many images and small files, such as portals and e-commerce websites.